Hussain-Naik/PP2-Namaaz-Display/README.md

 - API fetch data for month unable to get next day when end of month
     - Added two single date API reqeust for current and next day

+- Delopyed API Request with GitHub
+    - Changed reqeust to https and add secure prefix for geonames.

 ### Unsolved Bugs

 - None